project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 What can we learn from this pathway?

-We can expect that the indirect path from $|0,+, + \rangle \rightarrow |2,-, - \rangle$ could be physically realised by each TSS emitting a single boson whose energy matches the TSS transition energy, i.e. $\Delta E = \omega$.
+We can expect that the indirect path from $|0,+, + \rangle \rightarrow |2,-, - \rangle$ could be physically realised by each TSS emitting a single boson whose energy matches the TSS transition energy, i.e. $\Delta E = \omega$, - in this way energy is conserved.
 We've seen similar physics for single TSS - nothing new here.

-We can also expect that the indirect path from $|0,+, + \rangle \rightarrow |4,-, - \rangle$ could be physically realised by each TSS emitting a 2 bosons whose energy is half the TSS transition energy, i.e. $\Delta E = 2\omega$.
+We can also expect that the indirect path from $|0,+, + \rangle \rightarrow |4,-, - \rangle$ could be physically realised by each TSS emitting a 2 bosons whose energy is half the TSS transition energy, i.e. $\Delta E = 2\omega$, - in this way energy is also conserved.
 This is another example of down conversion that we found last time - again nothing new here.

 We can also draw quite different pathways like the one below.